2024 RUN INFORMATION

 You should find all the pre-ultra information you need here but do feel free to contact us if you have any specific questions although don’t leave them till the last minute as we will get busy with set up.

 Changes or Withdrawals

-We are no longer able to process changes or withdrawals as per our terms and conditions which can be viewed here: http://weerunevents.co.uk/terms-and-conditions/
+From 14th September 2023 we will no longer be able to process changes or withdrawals as per our terms and conditions which can be viewed here: http://weerunevents.co.uk/terms-and-conditions/

-At registration you will pick up your bib number, your timing chip, your GPS tracker and Route notes.
+At registration you will pick up your bib number, your timing chip, your GPS tracker and Route Book.